Chicago Fire FC: Stadium

 Chicago played its home games at SeatGeek Stadium, a soccer-specific stadium located at 71st Street and Harlem Avenue in the Chicago suburb of Bridgeview, Illinois, about 12 miles southwest from downtown Chicago from 2006 until the end of the 2019 season.
 The Village of Bridgeview owns and operates SeatGeek Stadium, which opened as Toyota Park on June 11, 2006, and originally cost approximately $100 million.
 After the end of the 2018 season, It was renamed from Toyota Park to SeatGeek Stadium, with an estimated naming rights fee between $2.5 million to $4 million per year.

 For its first years in the league the Fire played at Soldier Field, the 61,500-capacity home of the Chicago Bears of the NFL and one of the main venues of the 1994 FIFA World Cup.
 While that stadium was undergoing a $632 million renovation, the Fire played at Cardinal Stadium in Naperville, Illinois, on the outskirts of the Chicago metropolitan area; the stadium was temporarily expanded to 15,000 seats to accommodate the team.
 Attempts to play at other venues, including Comiskey Park and the Arlington Park racecourse, were rejected by their respective owners.
 They returned to Soldier Field toward the end of 2003, remaining there through the end of 2005 while their soccer-specific stadium was under construction.

 In April 2019, multiple sources reported the club in negotiations with Bridgeview to buy out the remainder of its lease at SeatGeek Stadium and return to Soldier Field.
 In July 2019, Chicago Fire reached a deal to leave SeatGeek Stadium for a payment of $65.5 million and move back to Soldier Field starting in 2020.
 The return to Soldier Field was finalized with an agreement with the Chicago Park District in September 2019.
 SeatGeek Stadium continues to be utilized by the team for certain matches due to the Bears' own CPD lease conditions, which disallow any event in the five days before or after a Bears game to maintain turf quality and allow proper game preparation, including a 2025 playoff series against Philadelphia Union.

-On June 3, 2025, Chicago Fire FC owner Joe Mansueto announced plans for a new, privately funded, soccer-specific stadium and entertainment district located along the Chicago River just south of Roosevelt Road.
+On June 3, 2025, Chicago Fire FC owner Joe Mansueto announced plans for a new, privately funded, soccer-specific McDonald's Park and entertainment district located along the Chicago River just south of Roosevelt Road.
 The stadium will be the anchor tenant of The 78 – a mixed-use development that will eventually include restaurants, retail, office space, and residential buildings, along with green space and an extension of the Chicago Riverwalk.